MTDickens/blog/docs/School-Courses/FA-WINTER-2024/OS/Synchronization.md

 } while (TRUE);
 ```

-## Readers-Writers Problem
+### Readers-Writers Problem

 **问题描述**：

-- ﻿﻿A data set is shared among a number of concurrent processes
+- A data set is shared among a number of concurrent processes
-	- ﻿﻿readers: only read the data set; they do not perform any updates
+	- readers: only read the data set; they do not perform any updates
-	- ﻿﻿writers: can both read and write
+	- writers: can both read and write
-- ﻿﻿The readers-writers problem:
+- The readers-writers problem:
-	- ﻿﻿allow multiple readers to read at the same time (shared access)
+	- allow multiple readers to read at the same time (shared access)
-	- ﻿﻿only one single writer can access the shared data (exclusive access)
+	- only one single writer can access the shared data (exclusive access)

 **解决方法**：